yan-soon/tp/docs/UserGuide.md

 1. Adding a module

-    * Allows user to specify module description
+    * Allows user to add any Module of choice into GradPad for tracking purposes.

-    * Allows user to specify no. of modular credits
+    * User can add any module by specifying their desired Module Code (eg. CS1231), Modular Credits (eg. 4), and Tags (eg. Core) along with the `add` command, in their input (more instructions below).

 1. View added modules